Academy Overview

 After three months of Apprenticeship, we evaluate you to see if you are ready to move on to the Residency phase.
 (If you have not yet demonstrated the target skill level, we will either offer you a chance to extend the Apprenticeship phase or dismiss you from the program.)

 Residents work on RoleModel projects as part of a team supervised by the project's technical leader.
-At the end of each three months of Residency, we evaluate you according to a skills matrix to see if you are ready to receive a full-time position as a Developer at RoleModel.
+At the end of each three months of Residency, we evaluate you according to a skills matrix to see if you are ready to receive a full developer position and participate in profit sharing at RoleModel.

 We regularly get comments from people who are amazed that the best developers they see in the Research Triangle Park area are the ones who came through RoleModel.